All alternatives

 • You need human-verified bug reports, not just automated pass/fail

-• Note: Bug0 is web E2E only — no mobile, API, or desktop testing. testRigor covers more platforms if you need that breadth
+• Note: Bug0 is web E2E only.
+No mobile, API, or desktop testing. testRigor covers more platforms if you need that breadth

 More alternatives